-In this article, we will delve deeper into the past tense of tear.
-We will provide you with examples of how to use it in sentences and highlight common mistakes to avoid.
-We will also provide you with practice exercises to help you master the past tense of tear.
-So, let’s get started!
+In this article, we will take a closer look at the past tense of tear.
+You will learn how to use it correctly in sentences, understand common mistakes to avoid, and practice with exercises to help you master this irregular verb.
+Let’s get started!

 The Verb ‘Tear’